marcelmay/hadoop-hdfs-fsimage-exporter/README.md

 * Release 1.0
 * Export the exporter JVM heap usage, for exporter fine tuning
 * Export additionally to total/user/group the stats also for a configurable list of directories
-* Switch to histogram for file size distribution?
 * Logging conf
 * Docker image
 * Example Grafana dashboard?